digihunch/korthweb/README.md

 gcloud container clusters delete orthcluster
 ```

-## Deploy Orthanc
+## Deploy Orthanc Manually
 Once K8s cluster is configured, we can start deploying Orthanc.
+The files required for manual deployment is located in k8s subdirectory.

 ### Prepare Configuration
 If we don't already have key and certificates, let's generate key and certificate for CA, and use it to sign a certificate for our site.